 5. The World’s Worst Credit Card

 Every now and then, financial companies seem to bring out products which seem designed for the person who has either money to burn or is completely financially illiterate.
-Make sure you never get taken in for a product like this Visa ‘Aspire’ card (presumably aspiring to take as much money of the consumer as possible) Some of the many ‘Features’ of this card:
+Make sure you never get taken in for a product like the Visa ‘Aspire’ card (presumably aspiring to take as much money of the consumer as possible) Some of the many ‘Features’ of this card:

 - Annual fees. $150 a year